Is your page load speed lagging?

 Too many redirects can also hurt you when it comes to page speed.

-Redirects happen when you send users to a different than originally requested.
+Redirects happen when you send users to a different page than what was originally requested.

 And while they certainly have their uses, too many can have a negative effect on your page load speed.